 Trying to squeeze in last minute revision, trying to balance revision and homework.
 I understand!

 After the presentation, I knew in an instant that I wanted to take part in the programme.
-NCS is a government-funded organisation that allows teenagers to have the BEST summer, and to prove that there is life after exams.
+NCS is a government-funded organisation that allows teenagers to have the BEST summer post GCSE’s, to really prove that there is life after exams.
 It’s for teenagers aged from 15-17 whom may be in their first year of sixth form or just finishing high school.
 Some people may find thought of staying away from home and being outside your comfort zone a little daunting, but taking part in the programme has given me a huge confidence boost, something I really believe I needed before going off to start college…this is my experience:

 Phase 2 – University Life: During this week, we were taken to a nearby university or centre of learning to experience what university life is like.
 This means living in a shared flat in a dorm room on your own and some nights even making your own dinner!
 (Panic!)
 But again, the programme is designed to enable graduates to feel a sense of independence that they can take into the working world with them should they chose to go to university or even just skills that help prepare for full-time adulthood!
 We still took part in a wide range of activities in order to get you thinking about how the world around you works and why decisions in certain situations are made.
 We did a ton of fun activities, including mind games, a series of team building activities and even a disco.
 This is the point where we also started planning our social action project, which comes around in week 3…